digitalideation/gencg_h2201/notes/archives/notebook01.md

-Part 01
+Notebook 01 - Maths / Shapes / Pattern / Agents
 ===

-For this first week we will focus on the basis.
-We will be looking at the core functions of p5.js, and some simple useful maths technics.
-We will also experiment with shapes, patterns and agents (intelligent and non intelligent).
-We will then learn how color spaces are created and how to generate them dynamically.
+Core functions of p5.js and simple useful maths technics.
+Shapes, patterns and agents (intelligent and non intelligent).

 # Setup & Basis

 ## Github

-You should have received a link for the github classroom page, please clone this repo on your computer.
-This will be the main repo to keep all the work done in this class.
-At the end of the workshop this will serve as a portfolio of your work as creative coder ;).
-You can work on experimental sketch locally, once you are satisfied you can then push them to your classroom repo.
+This repo is the main repo for the module, the `dev` branch contain everything you need to write your journal.
+This is where you will keep all the work done in the class.
+You can work on experimental sketch locally, once you are satisfied you can then push them to the repo where they will be published.
+There might be some change on the `master` branch so you might have to pull it from time to time.

-## p5.js environment setup

-It is recommended to setup p5js locally, you can follow this detailed [guide by Daniel Shiffman](https://www.youtube.com/watch?v=HZ4D3wDRaec) to setup your env if you like.
-Steps are:

-- Install node (or other webserver)
-- If using node install p5-manager *(optional)* to quickly generate project
-- Run local server
-- Play

-## Processing + libs

-Please install processing from this [link](http://www.processing.org) you can then install all libraries required.

 ## P5.js basis